natanrolnik/MBPlacePickerController/README.md

 Dependencies
 ---
-`MBPlacePicker` was built in Objective-C with the iOS 7 SDK, ARC, and Core Location.
+`MBPlacePickerController` was built in Objective-C with the iOS 7 SDK, ARC, and Core Location.

 **Note:** There's also a copy of another library I'm working on, called `CRLCoreLib`, but that's a standalone and included for your use.
 Don't worry about that.
 I'm noting it here because that library may ship seperately in the future.